cmake-basis/BASIS/doc/howto.rst

 How-to Guides
 =============

-The how-to guides explain the basics of following the :ref:`Standards <Standards>`, and explain common tasks like creating a new project or installation.
+The how-to guides explain the basics of following the standards defined by BASIS, namely the :doc:`/standard/buildsystem` and :doc:`/standard/implementation`, and explain common tasks like creating a new project or installation.

 .. toctree::